Professional-Computing-2022-Group-5/Curriculum-Mapper-Capstone-Project/README.md

 Setting up environment:

 1. `$ cd client`
-2. only for Linux (if you are not a Liunx user skip this step)
+2. only for Linux (if you are not a Linux user skip this step)
    * `$ sudo apt install npm -y`
 3. `$ npm build`